 Painting doesn’t need to be a pain when choosing the tools and items you will need to finish the job like a pro.
 You don’t have to spend an absolute fortune on the best kit in the shop either, with a few little tips on how to decide the best brushes to use, you’ll be painting in style, and enjoy a finish that you’d often pay a professional to do.

-There are a number of types of brush bristles that you should consider before painting, which include:
+Types of brush bristles that you should consider before painting:

-- Natural Bristles – Generally made with animal hair and offer advantages in applying oil based paints.
-These brushes have split ends that allow the brushes to hold more paint and give a better, even texture when using oil based paints.
+Generally made with animal hair and offer advantages in applying oil-based paints.
+These brushes have split ends that allow the brushes to hold more paint and give a better, even texture when using oil-based paints.
 They are often more expensive to purchase, but offer supreme surface coverage with a lack of striping along the brush stroke.

-- Nylon Brushes – These brushes are much cheaper to purchase than natural hair brushes and offer advantages in the application of latex based paints.
+These brushes are much cheaper to purchase than natural hair brushes and offer advantages in the application of latex-based paints.
 Nylon is more durable than natural fibres, and so will last much longer.

 Size, shape and usage determines a good brush